Sreekanthreddy32/bank-transactions-etl/README.md

    - Final cleaned and structured data stored in the **curated bucket**.
    - Ready for reporting, analytics, or loading into Redshift/Snowflake.

+4. **Visualization**
+   - QuickSight connects to curated data and generates interactive dashboards for insights.

 ---

 ## 📊 Example Use Case